dwws-ufes/2017-S2C-VV/README.md

 	1. Open the `Red Hat JBoss Middleware` folder and select `JBoss AS, Wildfly, & EAP Server Tools`;
 	1. Click `Next`, download, read and accept the license terms, then click `Finish` and restart *Eclipse*;
 	1. Repeat steps **2** and **3** to open the *New Server* dialog again;
-1. Open the `JBoss Community` folder and select the `WildFly` version you've downloaded and click `Next` twice;
+1. Open the `JBoss Community` folder and select the *WildFly* version you've downloaded and click `Next` twice;
 1. Fill in the server's directory (`$WILDFLY_HOME`) and click `Finish`.

-If everything is correct, a *Wildfly* server will appear in *Server*'s view and, after starting it, accessing `localhost:8080` on a web browser shows the *Wildfly*'s welcome homepage.
+If everything is correct, a *Wildfly* server will appear in *Server*'s view.
+Starting it and accessing `localhost:8080` on a web browser shows the *Wildfly*'s welcome homepage.

 ### Set up *Wildfly* with *MySQL*
-*WildFly* comes with a [H2 Database](http://www.h2database.com/) as default driver.
+*WildFly* comes with a [*H2 Database*](http://www.h2database.com/) as default driver.
 We use *MySQL*, however, so we need to add its driver to *WildFly*'s configuration.
 1. Create the `com/mysql/main` structure in `$WILDFLY_HOME/modules`;
 1. Unpack the *MySQL Connector/J JDBC Driver* and copy/move the file *mysql-connector-java-\*-bin.jar* to `$WILDFLY_HOME/modules/com/mysql/main`
-1. Create a file named *module.xml* with the following content (remember to adjust the file name accordingly):
+1. Create a file named *module.xml* with the following content (remember to adjust the connector version accordingly):
 	```xml
 	<?xml version="1.0" encoding="UTF-8"?>
 	<module xmlns="urn:jboss:module:1.1" name="com.mysql">